All guides

 • ⚠️ Longer processing: 6–12 months without premium

-The strategic play for most O-1 holders: file EB-1A first.
-If you receive a Request for Evidence (RFE) or denial, you can simultaneously or subsequently file EB-2 NIW as a fallback.
-Many immigration attorneys recommend filing both concurrently — the filing fees ($715 I-140 + $2,805 premium per petition) are small relative to the timeline savings.
+For most O-1 holders, file EB-1A first.
+If you receive an RFE or denial, you can file EB-2 NIW as a fallback (or in parallel from the start).
+Many immigration attorneys recommend filing both concurrently.
+The duplicate fees ($715 I-140 + $2,965 premium per petition) are small relative to the timeline savings.

 EB-1A Criteria: What O-1 Holders Already Have